-On continue of Voting i BEA
+Country of Voting BEA

-Name of each direct owner Country of foreign parent Close FY 2020 (1) Close FY 2019 (2) USE ONLY
+Name of each direct owner Country of foreign parent Close FY 2021 (1) Close FY 2020 (2) USE ONLY

 Ownership held directly by foreign parent(s) of this affiliate-see example 1 below.
 Enter name and country of each foreign parent with direct ownership and the country of the foreign parent-if more than 2, continue on next page.

-9 1017 1 2 3
+9 1017 1% 2% 3

-10 1018 1 2% 3
+10 1018 1 % 2 % 3

-Ownership held directly by all U.S. affiliates of the foreign parent(s) - see example Enter name of each U.S. affiliate that owns this affiliate and the country of the foreign parent (s).
-2, continue on n ext page.
+Ownership held directly by all U.S. affiliates of the foreign parent(s) - see example Enter name of each U.S. affiliate that owns this affiliate and the country of the foreign parent parent parent of the foreign parent (s) affiliate that owns the set of the foreign parent (s) affiliate that owns the set of the foreign parent (s) affiliate that owns the set of the foreign parent (s) affiliate that owns the set of the foreign parent (s) affiliate that owns the set of the foreign parent (s) affiliate that owns the set of the foreign parent (s) affiliate that owns the set of the foreign parent (s) affiliate that owns the set of the foreign parent (s) affiliate that owns the set of the foreign parent (s) affiliate that owns the set of the foreign parent (s) affiliate that owns the set of the set o 2, continue on r ext page.

-m 1063 1 2% 3
+111 1063 1% 2% 3

-12 1064 1 2% 3
+12 1064 1 % 2 % 3

-Direct ownership held by all other persons or entities (do not list names) 1061 2%
+13 Direct ownership held by all other persons or entities (do not list names) 1061 2%

 TOTAL - Sum of items 9 through 13 100% 100%